cploaie2000/DIMS/README.md

 Whishes

 1. I would like for whomever downloads and uses the application to understand that I am not looking into bug hunting contest or something along these lines.
-I am fully aware of some all of the application shortcomings.
+I am fully aware of some or all of the application shortcomings.
 2. I would like for whomever uses the application to understand that some of the things were hard coded and some of them were proof of concepts

 Recommendations